Frequently asked questions

 - Tax deduction: Unlike a Traditional IRA, contributions are not tax deductible with a Roth IRA.

 - Contributions: There are limits to how much you can contribute to your Roth IRA account each year, as specified by the IRS.
 Like eligibility, the amount you may contribute is defined by your filing status and modified AGI.
 To learn more, visit IRS.gov.
-Unlike Traditional IRAs, you can make contributions to a Roth IRA after age 70½.
+You can make contributions to your Roth IRA regardless of your age.

 - Withdrawals: You can withdraw your principal at any time without being taxed or penalized by the IRS.
 If your account has been open at least five years and you’re 59½ or older, you may withdraw interest earnings without paying taxes or penalties.
 Interest earnings withdrawn before this time are subject to a 10 percent penalty.